tydymy/SynBioEnergy/index.md

-## Wastewater treatment, Desalination and Biofuel
+## Wastewater Treatment, Desalination and Biofuel

 You can use the [editor on GitHub](https://github.com/tydymy/SynBioEnergy/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.